lammps/lammps/doc/src/Howto_amoeba.rst

 The AMOEBA and HIPPO polarizable force fields were developed by Jay Ponder's group at the U Washington at St Louis.
-The LAMMPS implementation was done using F90 code provided by the Ponder group from their `Tinker MD code <https://dasher.wustl.edu/tinker/>`_.
+The LAMMPS implementation is based on Fortran 90 code provided by the Ponder group in their `Tinker MD software <https://dasher.wustl.edu/tinker/>`_.

 The current implementation (July 2022) of AMOEBA in LAMMPS matches the version discussed in :ref:`(Ponder) <amoeba-Ponder>`, :ref:`(Ren)